MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/volume-license-serializer.md

 - Because the license plist file is encrypted using information from the computer on which it's installed, you can't copy it to a different computer to activate Office on that computer.
 - There's a single VL Serializer package that contains a single key that's shared between all volume licensed customer installations.
 - The VL Serializer package contains a binary executable that's named "Microsoft Office Setup Assistant."
 It's this executable that actually activates the volume license.
-- The VL Serializer package is compatible with mobile device management (MDM) servers such as Microsoft Intune, Jamf Pro, or FileWave.
+- The VL Serializer package is compatible with mobile device management (MDM) servers such as Jamf Pro, or FileWave.

 ## Related articles